sndnv/stasis/README.md

 > See [deployment/production](deployment/production/README.md) for more information on how to set up and deploy the services.

 ### Clients
-Client binaries for Linux, macOS and Android can be found for each [release](https://github.com/sndnv/stasis/releases).
+Client binaries for Linux, macOS, Windows and Android can be found for each [release](https://github.com/sndnv/stasis/releases).

 #### Linux and macOS
 The provided installer can be used: